gomezquijano/gomezquijano.github.io/content/_index.md

           <p class="mjg-hero-summary">
             I am an evolutionary biologist and molecular ecologist interested in how evolutionary and ecological processes interact to shape the evolutionary trajectories of natural plant populations.
-Beyond research, I am deeply committed to teaching, mentorship, anti-oppressive approaches to science education, and science communication.
+Beyond research, I am passionate about teaching and learning, mentorship, anti-oppressive approaches to science education, and science communication.
           </p>

           <div class="mjg-hero-buttons">